5 Ways to Keep Your Cat Calm This Fourth of July

 4. Use Rescue Remedy

 The Bach Rescue Remedy flower essence is a great treatment for temporary trauma and anxiety.
 I've used it on my cats in a variety of situations and I can attest to the fact that it works.
-Rub a drop or two of Rescue Remedy into the fur on top of her head before the day's activities begin.
+Rub a drop or two of Rescue Remedy into the fur on top of her head before the Independence Day activities begin.
 If you're home, rub two more drops into her head fur during the party or fireworks display.
 When everything is over, rub two more drops into her fur.
 Rescue Remedy is available at most health food stories as well as grocery chains like Whole Foods.
 An alcohol-free version for pets is also available.

 5. Get Her a Thundershirt